-All assessments are reported to Mrs James (Assessment Lead) who charts progress over time and looks for any under-achievement.
-She along with the SENCO (Mrs Millward) ensures that additional provision / support is put in place for children that appear to not be making expected progress or children that the teachers feel just need a bit of extra consolidation.
+All assessments are reported to Mrs Clayton who charts progress over time and looks for any underachievement.
+She ensures that additional provision / support is put in place for children that appear to not be making expected progress or children that the teachers feel just need a bit of extra consolidation.
 This additional support takes place in an afternoon in small groups or on an individual basis depending on the needs of the child.
 We currently run four provision maps:-